mauricege/Text-Classification/README.md

 # Text Classification Models
 This repository is forked from https://github.com/TobiasLee/Text-Classification.
 It adds a commandline interface for convenient model training, evaluation and prediction and updates the code to be compatible with tensorflow 2.
+The base_model.py and base_train.py modules have been adapted from https://github.com/MrGemy95/Tensorflow-Project-Template

 ## Dependencies
 * python >= 3.7